 Nice idea, but it doesn’t work like that.
 A recent large meta-analysis shows that milk-drinkers do not have better bones.
-In fact, some research shows that milk-drinkers may actually have worse bones.
+In fact, some research suggests that milk-drinkers may actually have worse bones.
 That makes sense when we consider that dairy is inflammatory, and that inflammation is a major cause of osteoporosis.

-There are plenty of other sources of calcium including green vegetables, almonds, salmon with bones, and of course: Goat and sheep dairy products.
+Other sources of calcium including green vegetables, almonds, salmon with bones, and goat and sheep dairy.

 You can probably have goat or sheep milk products (as I explained above).
 You could try also alternatives such as almond milk and rice milk, but you might want to avoid too much soy milk (as we saw in the last post).
 You can try no milk.
 Most meals can be prepared without dairy, and remember, you can still have butter and goat cheese!
 If you love coffee, then have it black, or try it with a splash of heavy cream or coconut milk (very popular these days).

 I am not vehemently anti-dairy.
 For myself, and for many of my patients, I have found A1 casein to be a real problem.
 That said, I personally do eat full-fat A2 (goat or sheep) products, and I advise many of my patients to do the same.

 Dairy has benefits.
 It’s a satisfying food, and it provides valuable nutrients such as protein and vitamin K2.